 I meant to write about my week in Seattle in my last post but got carried away writing about why working remotely shouldn’t be complicated instead.
 Whoops!

-It’s a little surreal to go back because I lived out there for a year and a half for my first, “real job” out of college.
-So much has changed in that time but it feels good to be going back knowing how much I have learned and grown since then.
+It’s a little surreal to go back to Seattle because I lived there for a year and a half for my first job out of college.
+So much has changed in that time, but it feels good to be going back knowing how much I have learned and grown since then.

 Glavanize is a multi-story building with exposed brick walls and hardwood floors.
 Glassed in offices hug the walls with open tables in the middle of the floor.
 There are kitchenettes on the 4th and 5th floors stocked with coffee, tea, and beer.
 I personally frequented the candy jar on the receptionist’s desk.

 Of course it rained all week but apparently it rained all week in Georgia too so I didn’t miss out on much.
 We ate lunch at places like the Purple Dot Cafe and The Londong Plane.
 Breakfast was Starbucks to go, of course.
 Although I did find it amusing to see five coffee shops on a single block.

 I think Amber is spot on when she said, “This type of VR business tool is not only the next step in how we can use VR but is the future of work itself, truly exciting to see such a great team building a solution for all of us who work from home and with remote teams.”

 Amber also told us about how she came out to Seattle from Florida and talked about how she started awareness for Meshfire through social media.
 One story she told, which I thought sounded to funny, is that one time they were posting Post It notes on the window of their office to track ideas, work, etc. The offices that could see their window started putting up Post It notes as well.
 Soon it turned into an all out Post It window decoration war.
 Hilarious.

-What made it even more fun for me was that I got to meet Eva Horth and Kayla in person!
+What made it even more fun for me was that I got to meet Eva Horth in person!
 We’ve been Tweeting at each other for a while now.
 It was an honor to meet up with the gal who started the VR scene in Seattle.